-Mental, Health Benefits of Swimming with Pool Safety Tips for Kids
+Mental Health Benefits of Swimming & Pool Safety Tips for Children

 Most of our country has two kinds of weather… hot and hotter.
 And no one knows it better than me sitting here in Chennai, arguably one of the hottest places in India.
 As temperatures still continue to soar, what could be better than a dip in the pool.

 Swimming has taken on as a healthy, affordable and do-able way to exercise for all ages and besides it is a great way to have a relaxed & fun family time.
 Teaching your child to swim and encouraging her to swim regularly and within safety norms, perhaps is a great health builder.

 Swimming Health Benefits: